 4. In the evening, relax with a massage.

-It’s time to treat yourself with a massage!
+It’s time to treat yourself to a massage!
 You deserve it after your two full days of visiting Ubud attractions.
 Pamper yourself with this 2-hour massage option.

 Ubud Itinerary: Day 3 – Free Day or Day trips from Ubud